Learning the Covariance of Treatment Effects Across Many Weak Experiments: Simulation Study

 \section{Simulation Study}

 To provide insight into our statistical setup and the performance of our estimators, we conduct a simulation study.
 The parameters of our simulations are chosen to reflect aspects of real-world data.
-The unit-level noise, represented by $\Omega$ in our statistical setup, is typically large relative to the variance-covariance matrix of treatment effects, represented by $\Lambda_K$, and is also potentially anti-correlated.
+The unit-level noise, denoted by $\Omega$ in our statistical setup, is typically large relative to the variance-covariance matrix of treatment effects, denoted by $\Lambda_K$, and is also potentially anti-correlated.
 For example, clicks may be positively correlated with conversions outside of any experiment, but treatments that increase ``click-baitiness'' can reduce conversions.

-Following this example, Figure~\ref{fig:setup} depicts a situation where treatment effects on a proxy metric $S$ are negatively correlated with treatment effects on a primary objective $Y$.
+Following this example, the top panel of Figure~\ref{fig:setup} depicts a situation where treatment effects on a proxy metric $S$ are negatively correlated with treatment effects on a primary objective $Y$.
 Throughout the figure, the white arrow points in the direction of the covariance in true treatment effects.
-In the second panel, we plot the unit-level noise, which is positively correlated between $S$ and $Y$, represented by the black line.
-Lastly, in the third panel, we plot the sampling distribution of treatment effect estimates with a fixed sample size.
+In the middle panel, we plot the unit-level noise, which is positively correlated between $S$ and $Y$, represented by the black line.
+Lastly, in the bottom panel, we plot the sampling distribution of treatment effect estimates with a fixed sample size.

-As third panel of Figure~\ref{fig:setup} shows, the unit-level noise can overwhelm the treatment effect covariance when either the treatment effect covariance or the sample size is relatively small.
+As bottom panel of Figure~\ref{fig:setup} shows, the unit-level noise can overwhelm the treatment effect covariance when either the treatment effect covariance or the sample size is relatively small.
 As a result, naively estimating $\theta_1(\Lambda_K)$ using the covariance matrix of the estimated treatment effects $\theta_1(\widehat \Sigma_K)$ will be biased in the direction of $\theta_1(\Omega)$.
 In the absence of unit-level covariance (i.e., $\Omega=\omega I$), this bias is ``merely'' attenuation bias that preserves the direction of the relationship but biases estimates towards zero.
-In the presence of unit-level covariance, the estimated covariance can be biased in arbitrary directions, and this bias is worse for small experiments.
+In the presence of unit-level covariance, the estimated covariance can be arbitrarily biased, and this bias is worse for small experiments \cite{cunningham2020interpreting}.